yewstack/docs/src/concepts/services/fetch.md

 # The Fetch Service
 ## Introduction
 The fetch module can be used to make requests to a server.
-This allows a Yew application to connect to a backend and provide interactive functionality.
+This allows a Yew application to connect to a backend server and provide interactive functionality.

 ## Making requests
 ### Building requests
 Yew has a struct `Request` (which comes from the `http` crate) that is used to 'build' requests before they can be dispatched to a server.
 The body type of the request must have the trait `Into<Text>`.
 ```rust
 use yew::services::fetch::Request;
 use yew::format::Nothing;